Research

 The objective of our research

 Our goal is to support companies in systematically tapping the potential of digital technologies.
-We want to understand these developments and show companies concrete options for shaping them.
+We want to understand these developments and show companies innovative options for shaping them.

 Impulses for projects arise from new technological options, from new theoretical or methodological approaches, and from persistent real-world problems.